telerik/reporting-docs/embedding-reports/asp-net-core-reporting.md

 ## Designing Reports in ASP.NET Core Web Reporting Applications

-The [Web Report Designer]({%slug telerikreporting/designing-reports/report-designer-tools/web-report-designer/overview%}) is an HTML/CSS/JS client-side widget that lets developers embed a report designer into their web reporting applications.
+The [Web Report Designer]({%slug telerikreporting/designing-reports/report-designer-tools/web-report-designer/overview%}) is an HTML/CSS/JS client-side jQuery widget that lets developers embed a report designer into their web reporting applications.
 It is ready for embedding in the ASP.NET Core Reporting Applications to allow the users to create, edit, and preview their Telerik Web Reports directly from the browser.

 ### Web Report Designer Requirements